redmcg/auto-create/README.md

 This is a script I discovered on GitHub which creates VMs on a VMWare ESX server.
+Special thanks goes to Tamas Piros who created the inital script.

-I have just updated to work with the latest ESXi servers (ESXi version 5.5).
+I have just updated it to work with the latest ESXi servers (ESXi version 5.5).
 I have also changed to defaults to suit my preference.

 Automatic Virtual Machine creation on an ESXi server